mystictide/bstore/README.md

 npm install
 ```
 ### Usage
-To run Bstore locally, start the development server:
+To run this project locally, start the development server:
 ```
 npm run start
 ```
 ### Technologies Used
-Bstore is built or managed using the following technologies:
+This project is built or managed using the following technologies:

 React.js & SASS